Mladen Juran: Early life

 Juran was born in Zagreb.
 He graduated from high school in Split in 1960.
-After obtaining a diploma from the Faculty of Economics at the University of Zagreb in 1964, he went to Paris, where he graduated from the Dramatic Arts College Charles Dullin at Jean Vilar's Théâtre National Populaire at the Palais de Chaillot.
+After obtaining a diploma from the Faculty of Economics at the University of Zagreb in 1964, he went to Paris, where he graduated in 1968 from the Dramatic Arts College Charles Dullin at Jean Vilar's Théâtre National Populaire - "l'Ecole Supérieure d'Art Dramatique Charles Dullin au Théâtre National Populaire" at the Palais de Chaillot.
 During his study, he performed as an actor and worked with the theater, television and film, assisting directors Michael Cacoyannis, Abel Gance and Med Hondo.
 In 1967 he worked in Paris as an intern for Lee Strasberg, director of the Actors Studio.